BradleyJohnson/Cardboard/README.md

 **Jasmine  (upcoming)**
 http://localhost:3000/specs

+## Vitals
+Ruby: 2.1.3p242,

+Rails: 4.1.8,

+ChartJS: 1.0.2,

+jQuery: 2.1.3,

+Bootstrap 3.3.4

 ## A Final Word
 Thanks for taking a look at Cardboard.
-I filly will continue development on this project and would gladly welcome any issues being opened and helpful pull request.
+I will continue development on this project and would gladly welcome any issues being opened and helpful pull request.
 Also, if you have any suggestions code related or otherwise feel free to contact me at bdjohnso8@gmail.com.
 Thanks!